spmason/powershell-profile/README.md

 * n [path] -> "notepad"
 * sudo [name] -> launch process as Administrator (in new window)
 * hosts -> edit hosts file in notepad (will prompt for admin approval)
-* dev -> jump to "Development" directory where you checkout your projects - tab-completion is provided for the folders under this dir
+* dev -> jump to "Development" directory where you checkout your projects - tab-completion is provided for the folders under this dir (need to configure this in environment.ps1)
-* dropbox -> jump to dropbox
+* dropbox -> jump to dropbox (need to configure this in environment.ps1)
 * start-mongo -> Run MongoDb instance (need to configure this in environment.ps1)

 Installation (Using git & powershell)